vishnuas22/MasterX/temp_masterx/test_result.md

     message: "ANALYSIS: Frontend testing blocked by preview environment issue, but core functionality verified.
 Frontend running on port 3000, backend healthy on port 8001, API integration working.
 The issue is deployment/preview configuration, not code functionality.
 Backend-frontend integration verified through direct API testing.
 Core MasterX system is operational with DeepSeek R1, streaming chat, and premium features working."
   - agent: "testing"
     message: "GROQ API TESTING COMPLETE: Successfully tested the new Groq API key (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) with comprehensive tests.
 The DeepSeek R1 70B model is responding correctly with intelligent, educational content.
 Both regular chat and streaming chat endpoints are working properly.
 Premium learning features including exercise generation and learning path creation are functioning as expected.
 The backend is fully operational with the new API key."
-  - agent: "testing"
-    message: "GAMIFICATION AND ADVANCED STREAMING TESTING COMPLETE: Successfully tested all gamification and advanced streaming endpoints.
-Fixed issues with floating-point numbers in the reward system and the streaming implementation.
-All endpoints are working correctly including achievements, learning streaks, study groups, adaptive streaming, interruptions, and multi-branch responses.
-The complete gamification flow from user creation to achievement unlocking works as expected."